[Irritated, angry, I’m just furious. So angry! Part 4 of a series starting here]

 My opinion is that theories are themselves narratives, but hidden; that one must not let oneself be deceived by their pretention to omnitemporality. — Jean-Francois Lyotard, Instructions Pai’ennes.

 Rather, reflecting Lyotard, I hate the way certain scholars treat “theory” as a universalized holy cow in much the same way I described others venerating “the science” in the previous post.
-Deployed badly, critical theory becomes legitimizing “narrative” with no meat to it: maybe an inspecfic citation to one Foucault, 1961 (which the reader, of course, should know refers only to his opus Madness and Civilization) and a few key words like “deconstruction” or whatever scattered about in fealty to the masters — all the intellectual justification necessary for our beliefs and methods, if only you’d “do the work” and “educate yourself” by reading the infamously awful prose of writers in that genre.
+Deployed badly, critical theory becomes legitimizing “narrative” with no meat to it: maybe an inspecfic citation to one Foucault, 1961 (which the reader, of course, should know refers only to his opus Madness and Civilization) and a few key words like “deconstruction” or “bodies” or whatever scattered about in fealty to the masters — all the intellectual justification necessary for our beliefs and methods, if only you’d “do the work” and “educate yourself” by reading the infamously awful prose of writers in that genre.
 The way so many scholars employ “theory” seems to me to violate the narrative-interrupting impulse behind the originals like Lyotard, which confounds my own skeptical outlook.

 But I’m getting ahead of myself.
 What is critical theory?

 My program’s primary textbook, Sensoy and DiAngelo’s Is Everyone Really Equal? (a self-identified work of “critical social justice”), defines it as “a body of scholarship that examines how society works, … guided by the belief that society should work toward the ideals of equality and social betterment.”
-Drawing from Marxism and various relativist, constructivist, and/or subjectivist philosophies (ironic?), much of it stands in direct opposition to scientific “positivism” and “liberal humanism,” which DiAngelo and Sensoy darkly describe as “a mechanism for keeping the marginalized in their place by obscuring larger structural systems of inequality.”
+Drawing from Marxism and various relativist, constructivist, and/or subjectivist philosophies (ironic?), much of it stands in stated opposition to scientific “positivism” and “liberal humanism,” which DiAngelo and Sensoy darkly describe as “a mechanism for keeping the marginalized in their place by obscuring larger structural systems of inequality.”

 Alright.
 My immediate problem with this theoretical approach is that it explicitly defines the scholars’ preferred moral outcomes.
 That doesn’t sound so obviously bad, but consider that truth might not always align with a fallible human’s ethical instincts, especially after accounting for political (or financial!) motivation.
 I think of Soviet Lysenkoism, a bogus biological theory that dismissed modern genetic science because of perceived contradictions with the state ideology of Marxism-Leninism.
 In general terms, research in a field of study that embraces moral and political prescriptions ante facto runs the potential of suppressing inquiry for intensely personal reasons: can I ethically report findings that might detract from a good cause and remain a “good” person?
-If you think I am asking a trite rhetorical question, I have drawn the example from a real academic publication about “critical” pedagogy:
+If you think I am asking a trite rhetorical question, I have drawn the example from a real academic publication in education about “critical” pedagogy:

 In this article, the authors argue that inquiry into critical public pedagogies, public sites of counterhegemonic educational activity, requires that researchers’ epistemological, representational, and ethical obligations extend to examine how their practices might undermine the political possibilities of these sites, diminish the transformative potential that public pedagogies hold, and ultimately reinscribe normative, limiting notions of educational possibility.